Astilbe: planting, cultivation, maintenance

 In a wild garden at the edge or middle of a border, the upright pink panicles (Astilbe ‘Bumalda’ or white (Astilbe japonica ‘Deutschland’) will happily marry with the mauve, lilac, lavender, violet, and other cool shades of willowherbs and contrast with the orange of a crocosmia, and the yellow of daylilies.

-Last association idea: white astilbes like ‘Snowdrift’ or ‘Avalanche’ pair beautifully with the white bark of silver birches such as Betula utilis ‘Jacquemontii’ / the Astilbe chinensis ‘Pumila’Â harmonises beautifully with the purple foliage of Acer palmatum ‘Atropurpureum’.
+Last association idea: white astilbes like ‘Snowdrift’ or ‘Avalanche’ pair beautifully with the white bark of birches like Betula utilis ‘Jacquemontii’ / the Astilbe chinensis ‘Pumila’Â harmonises beautifully with the purple foliage of Acer palmatum ‘Atropurpureum’.

-To keep its base fresh, consider ground covers like sweet woodruff, heucheras, or a carpet of bugle.
+To keep its roots fresh, consider groundcovers like sweet woodruff, heucheras, or a carpet of bugle.

 → Discover more association ideas with Astilbes in our advice sheet!